Archewell: Archewell Productions

 In an interview published in October 2022, Meghan announced that she and Harry were working on a docuseries focused on their life, which is directed by Liz Garbus.
 On December 1, 2022, the title of the docuseries was announced as Harry & Meghan.
 The couple also served as executive producers and presenters for the docuseries Live to Lead, which was released on December 31, 2022.
 In February 2023, The Telegraph reported that for their future projects the couple would focus on "fictional, scripted content" and serve as executive producers for rom coms and "light-hearted" programs.
 In August 2023, it was confirmed that the company had acquired rights to Carley Fortune's book Meet Me at the Lake.
 In February 2024, Bela Bajaria, Netflix's chief content officer, confirmed that the production firm was working on a movie, a scripted series and some more unscripted content.
 In April 2024, it was reported that the company was in the process of developing two non-fiction projects.
 One would be a cooking and gardening show featuring Meghan and produced by The Intellectual Property Corporation.
 The other show, produced by Boardwalk Pictures, would focus on polo as a professional sport showcasing the U.S. Open Polo Championship.
 Polo was released in December 2024 and With Love, Meghan in March 2025.

 In August 2025, Archewell Productions renewed its partnership with Netflix under a multi-year first-look deal, which included plans for a holiday special of With Love, Meghan, as well as further development of Meghan's As Ever brand and other documentary and scripted projects, including Masaka Kids, A Rhythm Within.
+In December 2025, the company announced that it would produce a film adaptation of Jasmine Guillory's The Wedding Date for Netflix, which was early in development at the time.
+In March 2026, it was announced that Archewell Productions and Fake Empire were developing a polo-themed scripted drama series.
+In May of the same year, it was reported that Archewell Productions was developing a feature film adaptation of the Afghan war memoir No Way Out: The Searing True Story of Men Under Siege by Major Adam Jowett for Netflix, with screenwriter Matt Charman attached.